visiblecho/nanocontain/README.md

     - ~~This must recursively analyze adjacent tells iff the they are not adjacent to an infected cell~~
 - ~~Implement the Orthogame.contain() method (.5h)~~
 - ~~Implement the remaining notify() pieces (.5h)~~
+- ~~Improve: Limit the number of contained cells to the number of infected cells~~
+- Add: Visually handle the win/loose situation (1h)
 - Fix: Handle the render() / CSS issue that displays all infected cells after the first user interaction
-- Improve: Limit the number of contained cells to the number of infected cells
-- Improve: Remove the undo/redo stack stub and ensure the system is working with a single state. (.5h)
-- Add: Visually handle the win/loose situation (1h)
-- Fix: Redo the reset functionality (.5h)
+- Fix: The reset functionality is broken (.5h)

+## Known Issues (Deferred beyond MVP)

+- Improve: Refine the CSS with animations, esp. the flood fill has potential
 - Add: Add a timer that resets with every analyze/contain action but ticks down and analyzes an arbitrary cell ...
 (2h)

-## Known Issues (Deferred beyond MVP)

-- Improve: MVC layer is over-engineered.
-It does not need the Model.actions[] indirection: There are only analyze() and contain().
-Simplify
-- Improve: Refine the CSS with animations, esp. the flood fill has potential

 ## Extensions (Deferred beyond Known Issues)

-- ~~Won't do: Implement the undo/redo stack.~~
+- Add: Lives to undo analyzing a virus cell
 - Add: hexagonal 2d grid (requires canvas).
 - Add: orthogonal 3d grid (requires canvas).